n0t4b0t/CTF-Writeups/DUCTF-2023/Rogueful-Helper/Rogueful-Helper.md

 ## Conclusion

-While some might consider the use of grep for flag discovery to be controversial, I view it as a method of leveraging hacking skills to identify and exploit vulnerabilities—precisely the essence of CTF competitions.
+While some might consider the use of grep for flag discovery to be controversial, I view it as a method of leveraging hacking skills to identify and exploit vulnerabilities (sometimes in the design of the challenge itself) —precisely the essence of CTF competitions.